tgirke/GEN242/content/en/tutorials/cmdtocwl/cmdToCwl.md

   - The `cwlVersion` component specifies the version of CWL that is used here.
   - The `class` component declares the usage of a command-line tool.
     Note, CWL has another `class` called `Workflow`.
-The latter defines one or more command-line tools, while `CommandLineTool` is limited one.
+The latter defines one or more command-line tools, while `CommandLineTool` is limited to one.

 <!-- end list -->